SamuilNikolov/bandwidth-buddy/SYSTEM_PROMPT_EXPLANATION.md

 ### Initial Evaluation (First Message)

-When you evaluate a packet for the first time:
+When a packet is evaluated for the first time:

 1. **New chat session is created** for that packet ID
 2. **System prompt is sent ONCE** - the evaluation system prompt (`SYSTEM_PROMPT`)